rotorflight/rotorflight-lua-scripts/README.md

 4. Reinsert your SD card into the transmitter
 5. Power up your transmitter.

-If you copied the files correctly, you can now go into the OpenTx Tools screen from the main menu and access the Betaflight Configuration tool.
+If you copied the files correctly, you can now go into the OpenTx Tools screen from the main menu and access the Rotorflight Configuration tool.
 The first time you run the script, a message 'Compiling...' will appear in the display before the script is started - this is normal, and is done to minimise the RAM usage of the script.

 ### Running the script as a telemetry page